Staff

 Contract Land Steward

 A Colorado native, Ken has a life-long love of the outdoors.
 The grandson of a Cripple Creek miner, he was born and raised in Colorado Springs.
 Ken skied and hiked as a child and developed a passion for mountain biking as a student at Colorado State University in Fort Collins.
 Later, he became a private pilot like his father.
 Ken returned to Colorado Springs to start a business—AGL Drone Services, which provides "Solutions With Altitude"—and to raise his own family.
 In 2017, he began working with Palmer Land Conservancy to explore the potential of drone technology and its effectiveness for “visiting” conservation easement properties.
-As a licensed drone professional and technologist, Ken has pioneered “aerial solutions” that give Palmer Land Trust unique and comprehensive perspectives of conserved properties.
+As a licensed drone professional and technologist, Ken has pioneered “aerial solutions” that give Palmer unique and comprehensive perspectives of conserved properties.